jungha-dev/newsVideo/VERCEL_DEPLOYMENT_FIX.md

 3. **Service account errors**: Ensure the private key is properly formatted (with \n for line breaks)
 4. **Storage errors**: Verify the storage bucket name is correct
 5. **API key errors**: Make sure all API routes are using Firebase Admin SDK, not client-side Firebase
+6. **Build-time errors**: Ensure Firebase initialization only happens at runtime, not build time

 ## Security Notes